-In recent years, deep learning (DL) in medical imaging shows potential for more clinical applications than traditional methods\cite{shan2019competitive,wang2020deep}.
-Currently, DL-based CT reconstruction is mainly based on data-driven optimization of multi-level neural networks, and after obtaining the optimal solution, the model is used to predict the denoised images.
-However, current deep learning based methods either use supervised methods that rely on paired data\cite{shen2022mlf}--\cite{dugan} or self-supervised methods with paired noise\cite{lehtinen2018noise2noise}, self-supervised learning with batch data similarity\cite{niu2022noise} or unsupervised learning with real data using diffusion models\cite{wang2023dr2}--\cite{garber2024image}.
-In the CT denoising task, the supervised need for paired data is difficult to satisfy under clinical circumstances, and we cannot implement different scanning modalities for the same patient to obtain paired and aligned data.
-Even though we can simulate the construction of paired data, the actual noise generation is often affected by the instrument settings, the operation process, and the object being scanned, and cannot be fully equated to the real LDCT, which is why supervised learning generalizes poorly and unsupervised methods usually use clean images as the starting point for analysis.
-On the contrary, self-supervised methods do not require the involvement of clean data, but only noise-containing images, and are a well-suited method for application in clinical LDCT denoising tasks.
-However, current self-supervised methods still need to address the problem of poor reconstruction of untrained doses.
+In recent years, deep learning (DL) has surpassed classical methods in medical imaging applications like traditional CT and photon counting CT (PCCT) \cite{willemink2018photon} reconstruction, where data-driven models are trained to denoise images \cite{shan2019competitive,wang2020deep}.
+However, current deep learning based methods either use supervised methods that rely on paired data \cite{shen2022mlf,chen2017low,li2025ddoct} or self-supervised methods with paired noise \cite{lehtinen2018noise2noise}, self-supervised learning with batch data similarity \cite{niu2022noise} or unsupervised learning with clean data using diffusion models \cite{garber2024image}.
+The dominant supervised approach is clinically hampered.
+Acquiring the necessary real, paired low- and normal-dose data from a single patient is infeasible.
+This makes self-supervised learning, which trains solely on noisy images, a more practical clinical solution.
+However, current self-supervised methods still face the challenge of poor generalization when extended to different doses and fields.